Meet our board

 Caroline Huguenin is a doctoral student at the University of Florida in the Geography Department.
 Caroline holds a Bachelor’s degree in Civil Engineering from University of Costa Rica and a Master’s degree in Water Science and Engineering from UNESCO-IHE in the Netherlands.
 Caroline previously served as an Advisory Board member at the Water Youth Network, an international NGO that looks to include youth in the water issues discussion table.
 Her interests include hydrology, remote sensing, climate-change scenarios, environmental protection and disaster risk reduction.

-Executive Director: Megan Black
+Secretary: Megan Black

 Megan Black is a second year master's student at the University of Florida studying fluvial geomorphology.
 She also received her bachelor's degree from UF where she specialized in geospatial analysis.
 Megan volunteered with Current Problems several times before stepping into the role of executive director.
 Having grown up in Gainesville, she first visited a spring when she was a few months old.
 Her life has revolved around the springs and rivers of North Central Florida, and she is excited to have a career through which she can work to preserve them.
 In addition to working for Current Problems, Megan works at the Alachua County Environmental Protection Department.